edsantiago/containertools/conveniences/README.md

 These are independent one-off tools.
 Maybe you'll find one or more of them helpful.

+### [find-obsolete-skips](find-obsolete-skips) - look for no-longer-relevant test skips

+Once every few months, a bug gets fixed for which we've disabled a test.
+This script uses (fragile) heuristics to look for Skip messages with an issue in the comments, then queries github to see if issue is still open.

 ### [gpr](gpr) - git pr checkout

 Sweet front end to `git pr` (in the `git-extras` rpm).
 Best feature